auth0/docs/articles/connections/social/google.md

 <%= include('../_find-auth0-domain-redirects') %>

 ::: warning
-If your application requests sensitive OAuth scopes, it may be [subject to review by Google](https://developers.google.com/apps-script/guides/client-verification).
+If your application requests sensitive OAuth <dfn data-key="scope">scopes</dfn>, it may be [subject to review by Google](https://developers.google.com/apps-script/guides/client-verification).
 :::

 ## 2. Enable the **Google Admin SDK Service**